Wauregan, Connecticut: History

 After World War II, Wauregan Mills entered a period of decline from which it never recovered.
 In the 1950s, free trade policies with Japan, which had modern equipment shipped to them by the U.S. as part of post-war reconstruction enabling them to produce fine cotton goods much more cheaply, resulted in the death of the New England textile industry as cheap cotton goods flooded the U.S. market.
 Wauregan Mills tried to emphasize their capabilities in synthetic blend output and also to reduce labor costs by negotiating with the labor unions to eliminate certain fringe benefits.
 In August 1955, torrential rains from Hurricanes Connie and Diane caused many dams along the Quinebaug River to break, including the one at Wauregan.
 The mill was flooded to the level of the first floor ceilings.
 Workers tried to salvage as much cloth, raw materials and machinery as they could but ultimately the company lost more than $1,500,000.
 The company borrowed a large sum of money in order to be able to resume production but they didn't have enough working capital to repair and modernize their facilities.
 In 1957, James Arthur Atwood III, grandson of James S. Atwood, and the rest of the company directors decided to cease all operations resulting in the company's final closing.

 James Arthur Atwood III was responsible for disposing of the company's assets to pay off their creditors.
 Land, the water company, and other properties were sold, and the mill rented to various tenants over the next decade.
 American Standard was one of the early buyers and built a manufacturing facility in Wauregan soon after the Wauregan company closed.
 All the debts of Wauregan Mill were eventually paid off in 1970.
-Since 1974, C&M Corporation, a vertically integrated manufacturer of electrical cable, has owned and occupied the former Wauregan Mills complex, where it operates a production facility and maintains its corporate headquarters.
+In 1974, C&M Corporation, a vertically integrated manufacturer of electrical cable, owned and occupied the former Wauregan Mills complex, where it operated as a production facility and as its corporate headquarters.
+In 2014, the Wauregan Mill was sold to a real estate management company.

 The village is described as looking "much as it did in the 1850s."
 The Wauregan Historic District was listed on the National Register of Historic Places in 1979.